-- Gesundheit: This joke is used at one point.
+- Gesundheit: This joke is used when Gomp the Tellarite sneezes very loudly.

 - Jumped at the Call: Lieutenant Hawk.
 He allows that Starfleet was a natural choice for him; having grown up with a novelist mother who specialized in adventure stories, he found the idea of a "normal" desk job unbearably dull.

-- Man Bites Man: Doctor Gomp, a Tellarite medical officer, takes on a Chiarosian warrior by biting into his arm.
+- Man Bites Man: Doctor Gomp, a Tellarite medical officer, takes on a Chiarosan warrior by biting into his arm.

 - Negative Space Wedgie: The whole plot essentially revolves around one, though it's not apparent at first.
 A subspace singularity of great power lies in the disputed region; this is why the Romulans are so eager to claim an otherwise barren stretch of space.
 The singularity releases a subspace distortion wave that hits the USS Slayton, because the Negative Space Wedgie needs to have some sort of negative effect on a starship...

-- Proud Warrior Race: The Chiarosians, explicitly referred to as such.
+- The Chiarosans, explicitly referred to as such.

 - There are two Balduk among the Enterprise crew in this novel; Balduk are themselves a Proud Warrior Race.